 The ideal station on the Talkeetna River for the feasibility study will be a match with physical conditions similar to one of the Focus Areas selected in the Middle River Segment of the Susitna River.
 The Talkeetna station will feature both main channel and off-channel habitat types to allow for the establishment of a main channel site, a side channel site, and a side slough site.
-Habitat types have not been identified for the Talkeetna River, so station selection options for the feasibility study will be limited to an initial review of topographic maps and available orthographic images.
-Final site selection will be made with a site reconnaissance trip, in consultation with the TWG.
+Habitat types have not been identified for the Talkeetna River, so station selection for the feasibility study will be limited to an initial review of topographic maps and available orthographic images.
+Final site selection will be made with a site reconnaissance trip.